barcelonadigital/easit4all/README.md

 The EASIT4ALL project aims to provide to any person independently of its disability an accessible way
 to use main functionalities of social networks.
 Thus, Easit4all solution consits of a web interface that merges in a simple and intuitive way different social networks.
-Additionally the tool provides a set of plugins to make more usable and accessible the tool to the final users (e.g. such as most common operations or self-configuration of visual features).
+Additionally, the tool provides a set of plugins that makes it more usable and accessible for the final users (e.g. most common operations or self-configuration of visual features).
 The ultimate objective of the tool is the auto-configuration of the application accessible features to the user needs.
 This functionality will be provided thanks to the GPII/Cloud4all framework.